bitrise-io/bitrise/README.md

 ## Documentation

 We added some documents to make it a bit easier to get started with Bitrise CLI.
 The documentation includes a quick and a little longer guides for CLI, a [React Native](http://facebook.github.io/react-native/) project workflow guide and an overview of the Step share process.
 You can find them in the [_docs](/_docs/) folder.

+## Analytics

+By default `bitrise` collects anonymized information about step run results.
+This usage helps us identify any problems with the integrations.
+Following informations are collected:

+* Step's id
+* Step's version
+* Step's runtime
+* Step's error

+NO logs or other data is included.

+To permanently DISABLE analytics call `bitrise disable-analytics`, to ENABLE: `bitrise enable-analytics`.
+If you want to DISABLE only for the next run use: `bitrise --analytics-disabled VALID_BITRISE_COMMAND`